samanthamoss87/Project-1/README.md

 - I also created the information in the flex boxes so it highlights the specific area for them to review.
 - I created the page this way so it was easy to transition on devices.
 - I kept the wording in high level without bombarding the user so they take it in and make them contact us for more information.
-- I decided not to use images on this page as i didn't want to take away from the content and the design itself still made the style look nice.
+- I decided not to use images on this page as I didn't want to take away from the content and the design itself still made the style look nice.

 ## Contact page
 <div align="center">